 Everything we know about tao-chia Taoism, its concepts and ideas, come from the text of Tao-te ching (The Classic of Tao and Te) ascribed to Lao-tzu.

 This book explains what is Tao (the central philosophical item of tao-chia) and what should be the Taoist disciple's conduct in order to follow the Tao, which is his /her main goal.

-Chuang-tzu further developed the ideas of Tao-te ching by means of short stories, most of them fictions, parables and metaphors.
+Chuang-tzu further developed the ideas of Tao-te ching by means of short stories, most of them fictitious, parables and metaphors.
 There's also the Lieh-tzu classic on the Emptiness and the story of Yang-tzu which added more materials to the already basic stratum of the Taoist works.

 We may also count among these sources the well-known I-ching (Classic of Changes), used as oracular means from the ancient times of Chou dynasty.
-I-ching includes the Taoist philosophy contained in its insights and advises.
+I-ching includes the Taoist philosophy contained in its insights and advices.

 One should ask if this "trend" may be followed today and what is our benefit of following it.

 I know that the word "retreat" sounds good in the ears of the Westerners.
 Still we should ask ourselves what is this retreat for?
-What is the benefice of such behavior?
+What is the benefit of such behavior?
 If retreat is part of our life, like advancement is, then everything is just fine.
-If the retreat is not part of our life but a kind of exciting experience, then it must be something unwise and unuseful with it.
+If the retreat is not part of our life but a kind of exciting experience, then it must be something unwise and futile with it.

 The Taoist (Tao) spiritual journey starts here and now by trying to accommodate the natural trends, as we already said.
-This means you must start with your actual troubles of living in your present world.
+This means you must start from your actual troubles of living in your present world.
 The very stuff of your troubles is the matter we work with in our Taoist spiritual practice.

 > Taoism Founder